 - Princess Diana – A Biography of The Princess of Wales by Drew L. Crichton

 An autobiography is the story of a person’s life written by that person.
 Because the author is also the main character of the story, autobiographies are written in the first person.
+Usually, an autobiography is written by the person who is the subject of the book, but sometimes the autobiography is written by another person.
+Because an autobiography is usually a life story for the author, the theme can be anything from religious to a personal account to pass on to children.

 Examples of famous autobiographies include: